UC Davis suspends varsity baseball team over allegations

 It added that “the safety of students is of utmost importance” and that confidential resources like counseling are available to help those affected.

-University spokeswoman Melissa Blouin did not immediately respond with more details or why they are being withheld, nor say when the allegations surfaced.
+University spokeswoman Melissa Blouin said she could not provide more details, including when the allegations surfaced, because the process “protects the privacy of all parties during an investigation.”

-The team is at the bottom of the standings in the Big West Conference, with a record of eight wins and 32 losses this year.
+The team is at the bottom of the Big West Conference standings, with a record of eight wins and 32 losses this year.

 Comments